This post has been updated as of May 2019

 Add a preference center link to every email

 Once you create a preference center, make sure your subscribers have access to it.
 Put a link to it in every email.
 Take a look at the example below from the CSS Conference.
 There’s an “Update preferences” link at the top of the email, and there’s an “Edit your subscription” link at the bottom.
-That’s two ways for subscribers to take control of the email they receive.
+That’s two ways for subscribers to take control of the emails they receive.

 Here’s how Campaign Monitor customers can add a preference center link to emails.

-Enable subscribers to select preferences at sign up
+Enable subscribers to select preferences at signup

-When a new subscriber signs up, they’re interested in your brand and willing to take a minute or two to ensure they get the emails they want from your company.
+When a new subscriber signs up, they’re interested in your brand and usually willing to take a minute or two to ensure they get the emails they want from your company.